 What water should you use for bonsai?

-Rainwater is the best water to use for watering bonsai trees because it is free from chemicals.
-If rainwater is unavailable, spring water or tap water can be used as alternatives.
+Rainwater is the best option for bonsai watering because it is free from chemicals and naturally balanced.
+If rainwater is unavailable, clean tap water or spring water can be used safely to support healthy soil and roots.

 Can I use distilled water for bonsai?